7is7.com > Software > Firefox > Foxmarks

 Firefox Head

 For years I had many sets of bookmarks, one at the office, and one on each computer at home.
 I regularly copied bookmarks between them, especially when I got a new computer.
 But still the bookmarks on different computers grew apart.
-There are many social bookmarking services out there, I tried some of those, but they lacked the convenience I wanted to add and organize my bookmarks and mostly it wasn't trivial to keep them private (they are social bookmarking services after all).
+Of course there are many online social bookmarking services out there, and I tried some of them, but they lacked the convenience I wanted to add and organize my bookmarks and mostly it was not trivial to keep them private (they are social bookmarking services after all).

 Foxmarks logo

-In early 2006 I tried the Foxmarks extensions and found that it was what I was looking for, a simple way to share my bookmarks amongst the computers that I use.
-To use Foxmarks, you need to run Firefox and install the Foxmarks extension.
+In early 2006 I tried the Foxmarks extensions for the first time and found that it was exactly what I was looking for, a simple way to share my bookmarks amongst the computers that I use, without any undesired side effects.
+I am still using it today.
+To use Foxmarks, all you need is to run Firefox and install the Foxmarks extension.

 Once installed, the setup wizard will help you create an account on the Foxmarks server and upload your initial bookmarks.
 If you are installing Foxmarks on a second or third computer just indicate during the setup process that you already have an account and let Foxmarks synchronize your bookmarks with the ones you already uploaded.
-The Foxmarks server functions as the central repository to and from where Firefox will upload and download your bookmarks.
+The Foxmarks server functions as the central repository to and from where Firefox will upload and download your bookmarks and as a result you always have a backup of your bookmarks online.

-At any time you can go to the Foxmarks menu in Firefox, which you will find under the Bookmarks menu.
-There you can set your userid and password, choose for automatic synchronization and synchronization at shutdown or manually initiate a synchronization.
+At any time you can go to the Foxmarks settings menu in Firefox, which you can find by clicking on the Foxmarks icon Foxmarks status bar icon in the status bar, or under the Bookmarks menu in Firefox, or by hitting ctrl-shift-F. In the settings menu you can set your userid and password, choose for automatic synchronization and synchronization at shutdown or manually initiate synchronization.
+You can also initiate synchronization of your bookmarks with the ctrl-shift-S key combination.

-Tip: Besides sharing bookmarks between your work and home computers, you can also share bookmarks across different operating systems, as Firefox runs on Windows, Mac and Linux.
-This is also practical if you have a dual-boot system, you can have the same bookmarks under Windows as you do under Linux.
-And don't forget when you buy a new computer all you need to do to get your bookmarks on them is install Foxmarks and enter your account details.
+Tip: Besides sharing bookmarks between your work and home computers, you can also share bookmarks across different operating systems, as Firefox and Foxmarks run on Windows, Mac and Linux.
+This is also practical if you have a dual-boot system, you can have the same bookmarks under Windows as you do under Linux (as I do).
+And last but not least, when you buy a new computer all you need to do to get your bookmarks on them is install Foxmarks and enter your account details.

 myFoxmarks logo